Fully Embedded Time-Series Generative Adversarial Networks: Experiments

 For our experiments, we compare the performance of our model primarily against TimeGAN \cite{yoonTimeseriesGenerativeAdversarial2019} and RCGAN \cite{estebanRealvaluedMedicalTime2017}.
-As a baseline comparison, we have also included a purely autoregressive method that was trained using only teacher forcing.
-The contrastive imitation \cite{jarrettTimeseriesGenerationContrastive2021} and casual optimal transport methods \cite{xuCOTGANGeneratingSequential2020} are omitted at the time of writing due to a lack of available implementations for reproduction.
-Due to those limitations, we limit the scope of our conclusions to time series models with adversarial learning applied directly to the feature space, or low dimensional encodings of the feature space.
+As a baseline comparison, we have also included a purely autoregressive method that was trained using only teacher forcing. \revone{The methods of \cite{xuCOTGANGeneratingSequential2020, jarrettTimeseriesGenerationContrastive2021, colettaConstrainedTimeSeriesGeneration2023} are omitted at the time of writing due to a lack of available implementations for reproduction.} Due to those limitations, we limit the scope of our conclusions to time series models with adversarial learning applied directly to the feature space, or low dimensional encodings of the feature space.

 The efficacy of our model is shown along three dimensions.
 First, we demonstrate the qualitative similarity between the original data and our generated data in \cref{dismatch}.
 Then, we demonstrate the unique ability of our method to interpret the prior sampling distribution as a way of providing selective samples that are similar in style to specific samples from the original dataset in \cref{interp}.
 Finally, we demonstrate that under strenuous classification and prediction tasks, our method holds state of the art performance among adversarial learners that apply directly on the feature space for time series data in \cref{predict}.